mhwalsh/lecture-notes/intro-mongo.md

 verb: insert

 ```
+> db.users.insert(
+	{
+		username: "millie11",
+		active:true,
-> db.users.insert({username: "millie11", active:true, created: new Date(), name: {first: "millie", last: "walsh"}});
+		created: new Date(),
+		name: {first: "millie", last: "walsh"}
+	}
+);
 ```

 ```
 >  db.users.insert({username: "john7", active:true, created: new Date(), name: {first: "John"}});
 ```
 Note: not all parts of the document are required.
 No problem.
 Flexibility.

+Q: Could this be problematic?

 ##### Read
 verb: find